 - measure Key Performance Indicator.

 TMS helps the shippers to determine the best transportation mode and most reliable carriers.
-The users are positioned to negotiate for better rates and service levels with their partner carriers.
+The users are positioned to negotiate better rates and service levels with their partner carriers.
 All stakeholders can use this platform to import orders, consolidate them into loads, and see updates.
 The cloud-based transportation management systems are looking more user-friendly and cost-effective.

-If you wish to learn more about TMS, check the video below.
+If you wish to learn more about TMS, check the video below:

 Is it getting worse or better?

 Transport management systems are only a part of the ecologically friendly approach.
-But, if you’re looking into the perspective of reducing impact the transport has now on the environment, check what transport management systems have to offer.
+But, if you’re looking into the perspective of reducing the impact transport has now on the environment, check what transport management systems have to offer.
 This might be the first step to reducing overall pollution.